My Boyfriend Broke Up With Me: Breakup Tips to Protect Mental Health

 Takeaway

 Moving on after a breakup or understanding how to regain your routine can be challenging.
 Consider contacting a therapist if you’re struggling with your mental health or feel confused after a breakup.
-You don’t have to have a mental health diagnosis to receive support; counseling can be as long or short-term as you need.
+You don’t have to have a mental health diagnosis to receive support; counseling can be as long-term or short-term as you need.
+Take the first step toward getting support from a compassionate therapist and reach out to BetterHelp today.

 Build healthy relationship habits with a professional